-What you will need to make a home-made non-toxic slime:
+What you will need to make this borax-free three-ingredient non-toxic slime:

-4. half to 1 tablespoon of contact lens solution so that slime begins to bind (some use borax which also has some boric acid but we avoid using it since it is toxic.)
-Boric acid and sodium borate are the best slime activators.
+- half to 1 tablespoon of contact lens solution so that slime begins to bind (some use borax which also has some boric acid but we avoid using it since it is toxic.)
+Boric acid and sodium borate are the best slime activators

 You can see this activity on Instagram here.